allennguyen01/allennguyen01/README.md

 👋 Hi I’m @allennguyen01
 👀 I’m interested in web development, game development, AI, and everything involving technology
 🌱 I’m studying Computer Engineering at UBC in Vancouver, Canada
-💞️ I’m currently learning web development and databases
+💞️ I’m currently learning full-stack development and databases
 📫 How to reach me https://www.linkedin.com/in/allendnguyen/ or allennguyen415@gmail.com

 <!---